Optimizing RAG with Rerankers: The Role and Trade-offs

 Some vector databases like Zilliz Cloud provide built-in embedding pipelines that automatically transform documents and user queries into embeddings, streamlining the RAG architecture.

-A basic RAG setup effectively addresses the issue of LLMs producing unreliable or 'hallucinated' content by grounding the model's responses in domain-specific or proprietary contexts.
+A basic RAG setup effectively addresses the issue of LLMs producing unreliable or ‘hallucinated’ content by grounding the model’s responses in domain-specific or proprietary contexts.
 However, some enterprise users require higher context relevancy in their production use cases and seek a more sophisticated RAG setup.
 One increasingly popular solution is integrating a reranker into the RAG system.
+This is where 'rag pipelines' come into play, enhancing RAG systems through reranking techniques to ensure the most relevant information is delivered to large language models.

 A reranker is a crucial component in the information retrieval (IR) ecosystem that evaluates and reorders search results or passages to enhance their relevance to a specific query.
 In RAG, this tool builds on the primary vector Approximate Nearest Neighbor (ANN) search, improving search quality by more effectively determining the semantic relevance between documents and queries.